ozwillo/ozwillo-doc/_includes/5-api-reference.md

 ### Access control
 {: #s5-api-access-control}

-The API reference is under work and can't be trusted as of today.
-{: .warning}

 Ozwillo manages access control lists that links user to application instances.

 #### Retrieve app_users of the app instance